-Every cook should know how to make a good fish stock, its quick, easy and free.
+Every cook should know how to make a good fish stock, it’s quick, easy and free.
 Well almost.
-The only cost is the price of a few vegetables, a glass of white wine, and a half hour of your time.
+The only cost is the price of a few vegetables, a glass of white wine, and a half-hour of your time.

 If you’ve ever wondered why the sauces in top restaurants always taste just a little better than what you cook at home the fact that they make their own stock probably plays a part.
 That and the use of large amounts of butter, salt and cream.
-Us restaurant chefs are trained to be a bit heavy-handed with these ingredients.
+We restaurant chefs are trained to be a bit heavy-handed with these ingredients.

 There was a time not so long ago when even your local steakhouse did the same.
 Not any more.
-They simply don’t employ enough chefs to do the job and its more cost-effective for them to use a convenient product.
+They simply don’t employ enough chefs to do the job and it’s more cost-effective for them to use a convenient product.
 1kg Tubs of dreaded bullion are more common than ever in most pro kitchens….such a shame.

 Stock cubes really can’t compare to the real deal.
 I’m not against using them from time to time at home if you’re stuck and have nothing else.
 But I never bother with them, they make everything taste the same.
 I’d rather use water.

-Their also laced with salt and some have ingredients lists the length of your arm.
+They’re also laced with salt and some have ingredients lists the length of your arm.
 Though most no longer contain m.s.g (monosodium glutamate), thank goodness. but have you ever stopped to read the back of the packet?
 It’s much better to make your own, it tastes better and at least you know what’s in it.

 How to make fish stock